St. Elizabeth $ Pay Bill

 • 1 1/2 cups crushed, unsweetened pineapple

-Heat the oven to 350 F. Lightly coat two 9-by-5-inch loaf pans with cooking spray.
+Preheat the oven to 350 degrees F. Lightly coat two 9-by-5-inch loaf pans with cooking spray.

 In a large bowl, add the egg whites, canola oil, applesauce, sugar and vanilla.
 Using an electric mixer, beat the mixture on low speed until thick and foamy.

 In a small bowl, stir together the flours.
 Set 1/2 cup aside.
-Add the baking powder, baking soda and cinnamon to the small bowl of flour.
+To the small bowl of flour, add the baking powder.

 Nutritional analysis per serving